 The Board finds that East and West are operating as a single transportation system for representation purposes under the RLA.
-Accordingly, the IAM's applications in File No. CR-6886 are converted to NMB Case Nos.
-R-7077 (Fleet Service Employees); R-7078 (Mechanics and Related Employees); and
+Accordingly, the Association's application in File No. CR-6893 is converted to NMB Case No. R-7085 (Passenger Service Employees).

-R-7079 (Maintenance Training Specialists).
 Pursuant to Manual Section 19.6, the investigation will proceed to address the representation of the proper crafts or classes.
-The IAM, TWU and IBT have 14 days from the date of this determination to file an application supported by a showing of interest of at least 35 percent of the single transportation system or to supplement the showing of interest in accordance with Manual Sections 19.601 and 19.603.
+Any Intervenor has 14 days from the date of this determination to file an application supported by a showing of interest by a majority of the craft or class of the single transportation system in accordance with Manual Sections 19.601 - 19.603.
 The participants are reminded that existing certifications remain in effect until the Board issues a new certification or dismissal.
-Manual Section 19.7.
+See Manual Section 19.7.